oppia/oppia-web-developer-docs/Troubleshooting.md

+> **Note:** This page includes solutions from GitHub Discussions that have a last-updated date before February 25, 2026.
+>
+> If you can't find your error here, try:
+> 1. Searching for it on GitHub Discussions and reading the corresponding threads.
+> 2. Searching for it on our issue tracker to see if there are related issues.
+> 3. Searching for it on the Internet to see if others have encountered it and what they did to solve it.

 ## General

 Here are some general troubleshooting tips for Oppia.
 The platform specific tips are [Linux](#linux), [Windows](#windows), and [Mac OS](#mac-os).